johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/setup.md

   * npm start
 * In the debug panel, set launch configuration "WebApp & ClientApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)
-  * Chrome browser will open and after a brief wait, ClientApp will appear on localhost:5000.
+  * Chrome browser will open and after a brief delay, ClientApp will appear on localhost:5000.

-NOTES:
+### Notes

+"build-webapp" builds WebApp.

-"Build All" builds all .Net components: (WorkflowApp, etc).
-When complete, check each terminal window for errors.
-Re-run if there is an error.
+"Build All" builds all projects.
+Like build-webapp, it installs NuGet packages as needed.
+Check each terminal window for errors and re-run if needed.
 There is a known race condition bug in restoring multiple NuGet packages aysnchronously.

-NOTES:
+Setting "isAspServerRunning" to true, tells ClientApp to call the WebApp API instead of the stub services.

 The sub-folders on Google drive are for testing WebApp.
 The files are for testing WorkflowApp.

-When "isAspServerRunning" is true, ClientApp calls the WebApp API instead of the stub services.

-"build-webapp" builds WebApp.
-"Build All" builds WebApp, WorkflowApp, TranslateText and test projects.
-They download and install NuGet packages as needed.

 ClientApp is served by the webpack-dev-server.
 WebApp uses the Kestrel server.
 But Kestrel proxies ClientApp requests to the webpack-dev-server.

 ## Run WorkflowApp
-* Download the test files from Google Drive (see above)
+* Download the test files from <a href="https://drive.google.com/drive/folders/1_I8AEnMNoPud7XZ_zIYfyGbvy96b-PyN?usp=sharing"> Google Drive. </a>
-* In debug panel, set launch configuration "WorkflowApp"
+* In the debug panel, set launch configuration "WorkflowApp"
 * Press F5 (debug) or Ctrl-F5 (run without debugging)

+### Notes

-WorkflowApp processes PDF and transcribes MP4 meeting files.
-However, in order for it to transcribe MP4 files, you need to first setup a <a href="about?id=setup#GoogleCloud">Google Cloud account. </a>
+WorkflowApp processes transcript texts and transcribes recordings.
+Transcribing recordings requires a <a href="about?id=setup#GoogleCloud">Google Cloud account. </a>

+WorkflowApp creates a sibling folder to the project folder (and TESTDATA), called "DATAFILES".
+Within DATAFILES there are 3 sub-folders:
+* RECEIVED - Any files placed within this folder will be automatically processed.
+* PROCESSING - This contains work folders for processing.
+* COMPLETED - Completed files are placed here.

+To facilitate testing, WorkflowApp copies files from TESTDATA to DATAFILES/RECEIVED when it starts.

+### Process new recordings

-Besides the test files on Google Drive, you can also use your own:
+Besides the test files on Google Drive, you can process your own recordings of meetings:
-* Download an MP4 recording from Youtube or elsewhere.
+* Obtain a recording in mp4 format of a government meeting.
 * Name the file as follows: "country_state_county_municipality_agency_language-code_date.mp4".
 * For example: "USA_ME_LincolnCounty_BoothbayHarbor_Selectmen_en_2017-01-09.mp4".
-* Put the file in "TESTDATA"
+* Put the file in "DATAFILES/RECEIVED"
+* In BackEnd/WorkflowApp/appsettings.json, set the following properites:
+  * "InitializeWithTestData": false
+  * "RequireManagerApproval": false
 * Run WorkflowApp.

-If you have your Google Account set up, it will transcribe the recording.
+If you have an Google Account set up, it will transcribe the recording.

+### Process new transcripts

+Besides the test transcripts, you can also process your own.
+The test files are transcripts from the Philadelphia, PA, USA city council meetings.
+In order to handle other transcript formats, you will need to add a method to ProcessTranscript_Lib.
+See <a href="https://github.com/govmeeting/govmeeting/issues/93"> Issue #93 </a>.
+Eventually the goal is to write code that automatically handle all or most formats without custom code.
 _____

 <a name="DevelopVS"></a>